ws333/iases3frontends/webapp/docs/src/md/terms-of-service.md

 ## 4. Intellectual Property

-The Service is released under an open source license.
-You are free to use, copy, modify, and distribute the Service in accordance with the terms of its open source license (see the LICENSE file in the repository for details).
+The source code for the frontend of the Service is released under an open source license.
+You are free to use, copy, modify, and distribute the frontend code in accordance with the terms of its open source license (see the LICENSE file in the repository for details).
+The backend is not covered by the open source license.
 Some trademarks and third-party content may remain the property of their respective owners.

 ## 5. Disclaimer and Limitation of Liability